Download our in-depth report: The Ultimate Guide to IT Security Vendors

 By default, email is not secure.
 That's not an inflammatory statement, just the inconvenient truth.

 When an email is sent or received, there is no obvious or clear indication that the email is authentic or if it was sent from a validated sender address or domain.
-One way to improve the security of email is the DMARC standard - which will become a U.S. federal government standard next week.
+One way to improve email security is the DMARC standard - which will become a U.S. federal government standard next week.

 What is DMARC?